oscarwergun/myfullstackportfolio1.0/README.md

 ```
 npm install next-sanity @portabletext/react @sanity/image-url ```
 2. create a sanity.ts file in main folder and create client by using next-sanity
+3. We define endpoints
+4. create function to fetch data from these endpoints
+4. define getStaticProps function (advantage of using next.js different types of rendering at different of pages)